dinanathsj29/css3-fundamentals-tutorial/README.md

 ```

 ### 3.13.
 How CSS works with HTML structure
-CSS works with the structure of the HTML document along the browser parse the html code, find the right element and style accordingly.
+CSS works with the structure of the HTML document along the browser parse the HTML code, find the right element, and style accordingly.
 > **Load HTML -> Parse HTML -> Load CSS -> Parse CSS -> Browser creates DOM Tree with (parsed HTML + CSS)  -> Display into Browser**

 **Guidelines for writing HTML**:
-- Focus on writing clean, Semantic, consistent and efficient HTML markup/code
+- Focus on writing clean, Semantic, consistent, and efficient HTML markup/code
-- Its impossible to write an efficient CSS Without a logical, consistent HTML structure
+- It's impossible to write an efficient CSS Without a logical, consistent HTML structure
 - Structure the HTML so that it adds meaning to the content
 - Don't focus on styling when initially structuring HTML markup/code